Team3128/team3128.github.io/members/index.md

 If you applied, but did not receive an email response on Sept.
 4 - please contact the Team at [info@team3128.org](mailto:info@team3128.org). <br>

 If you received an acceptance email, it included instructions for items that must be completed by **Wednesday Sept.
-7, 2022 (midnight)**, to be rostered with the Team.
+7, 2022 at 8 PM**, to be rostered with the Team.
 If any prospective member fails to complete rostering by that date, we will assume they are no longer interested, and move on to any waitlisted candidates.
---->

 <!-- GENERAL/In-Person Post-ID/NEW Blurb